GitTerraGame/pr-comment/README.md

 # Sets permissions of the GITHUB_TOKEN to allow deployment to GitHub Pages
 permissions:
   ...
+  id-token: write # Allows the action to request an ID token for authentication
   pull-requests: write # Allows the action to add a comment to the pull request

 jobs: